On the Hamilton's isoperimetric ratio in complete Riemannian manifolds of finite volume: Introduction

+The study of the variational problems associated to the functionals of Daskalopulos and Hamilton (see Definition \ref{hamilton}) is more difficult in dimension $2$ than in dimension $3$ or higher when separability constraints are involved and we described the details in Theorems \ref{ste61}, \ref{ste5bis}, \ref{ste4bis1}, \ref{ste5bis11}, \ref{ste5bis11Hsu}.
+We use in dimension $2$ a soft regularizing theorem; roughly speaking, we show that ``the limit of simple curves is simple'' in the variational problem that we consider.
+We do it by showing that (under our assumptions) a minimizing sequence of separating simple curves lies inside a compact set; we show that we loose perimeter in the limit, if and only if, there is more than one connected component.
+Again the superadditivity of the isoperimetric ratios profiles play a crucial role in the arguments of the proofs.

+Our approach is completely different from the one used in the proof of \cite[Theorem 1.1]{hsu}, and should push the theory, of the Ricci flow in dimension $2$, to wider generalizations than the original framework of Daskalopous, Hamilton, Sesum and Del Pino \cite{delpino1, delpino2, hamilton1, hamilton2, hamilton3, hamilton4}.
+Indeed Theorem \ref{ste5bis11} provides new proofs and new arguments even in the compact case, generalizing \cite{hamilton3} to the noncompact case with different techniques via curve shortening flow.
+To conclude this part of the introduction we highlight that our approach permits to distillate the necessary and sufficient conditions to guarantee the existence of nontrivial minimizers.
+This is among our main contributions.

-Section 2 is devoted to illustrate some preliminaries, which are fundamental for the purposes of the main theorems of Sections 3 and 4.
-In doing this, we offer a new proof of the continuity of the isoperimetric profile function (see Section 2), by means of an argument contained in \cite{ritore1}.
+Section 2 is devoted to illustrate some preliminaries, which are fundamental for the proofs of the main theorems of Sections 3 and 4.
+We offer a new proof of the continuity of the isoperimetric profile function (see Section 2), by means of an argument contained in \cite{ritore1}.
 This result has independent interest and has an important role in the structure of our proofs in Section 4.
 The main results are in fact here and we solve a problem of minimization for the isoperimetric ratio in the sense of Hamilton (see \cite{hamilton1, hamilton2}).
-The 2-dimensional case, the analytic expressions and the connectedness of the minimizers force us to use different methods, up to the specific situation which we encounter.
-Roughly speaking, our strategy is based on a replacement of the original minimization of \cite{hamilton1, hamilton2} with an auxiliary problem, which involves the isoperimetric profile.
-We find the minimizers of the auxialiary problem and discover that they coincide with the minimizers of the original problem.
-This is mainly due to two technical lemmas, which are related to the analytic expression of the isoperimetric ratio (see Lemmas \ref{algebraic} and \ref{connection} below).
-More details can be found in Section 4.
-Finally, we offer examples in which the assumptions of the main theorems are satisfied.
+In dimension two we use a classical Ascoli--Arzela Theorem to get uniform convergence after reducing the problem to the compact case.
+This allows us to deduce the existence of simple continuous connected separating curves in the limit, that furthermore is the boundary of an isoperimetric region see Theorems \ref{ste5bis11}, \ref{ste5bis11Hsu}.
+Section 4 contains the proofs of the main results of the present paper.
+Finally, Section 5 contains examples in which the assumptions of the main theorems are satisfied.
 These examples show the usefulness of replacing the original problem with our formulation.